 If you really are struggling then start out small: Decide as a couple to make time for each other once a week and build up from there.
 Plan ahead with this time so that a commitment has been made but don’t be afraid to be flexible either; if your partner comes down with the flu, for example, it might be worth rescheduling.

 During this time together make sure that you’re proactive and fully engaged.
 Another big hiccup for married couples is routine.
 Sex becomes something that you just do and there’s a standard order with standard positions, usually done within a certain timeframe.
 Break this chain and try to do something new with each and every sexual encounter.
 Be direct about how much you desire your partner, create a romantic build-up and don’t be afraid to explore.
-Bring new items in to the bedroom, share what turns you on, and try new positions.
+Bring new items into the bedroom, share what turns you on, and try new positions.
 Not everything has to be a success and you can laugh off failures together, but when you do find something that works then make sure your partner knows.

 You may not always feel motivated to have sex sometimes but if your partner initiates then it might be worth exploring together and seeing how things go.
 Popular relationship therapist Michele Weiner-Davis describes rekindling a sex-starved marriage in the same way as running: Sometimes you don’t always want to put those running shoes on and hit the pavement, but once you start you often find that momentum builds.
 If you accept your partner’s advances and things still don’t heat up then not continuing is always a viable option.
 Respecting each other’s boundaries is also important, after all.

-Finally in order to maintain intimacy in the bedroom it’s important to be intimate elsewhere too.
-Make sure that you’re affectionate to your partner every single day and let them know just how much you value them as a partner.
+Finally, in order to maintain intimacy in the bedroom, it’s important to be intimate elsewhere too.
+Make sure that you’re affectionate with your partner every single day and let them know just how much you value them as a partner.
 Leave little notes for them, be direct with your compliments and make time for random romantic displays.
 Arranging a dinner date every now and then can be a fantastic way to increase both romance and intimacy in a marriage.
 Plus, if you want to really shake it up you can incorporate some roleplay and tease each other as if this were your first time dating.
 You might just find your heart has a familiar flutter if you do.

 The post How to Maintain Intimacy in a Long-Term Relationship appeared first on Kiiroo: Interactive sex toys for men and women.